Use of Irish writers’ work for AI training has ‘profound implications’ – union

 A group of Irish writers has called on the government to protect their work from AI technologies.

+The government said it is working to implement an EU law on AI that is due to come into force later this year, while Meta said its AI model training is “consistent with existing law”.

-The group, led by the Irish Writers Union (IWU), submitted a petition with over 1,500 signatures to the Department of Enterprise in Dublin city on Thursday.
+The protest, by the Irish Writers Union (IWU), submitted a petition with over 1,500 signatures to the Department of Enterprise in Dublin city on Thursday.

 The demonstration was held in response to reports from The Atlantic, which claimed that Meta has used millions of books and research papers to train its AI generator Llama.